|06 Jun - 14 Jun|

 Head down the coast to Sidon, once a Phoenician centre, and Tyre.
 Visit the Sea Castle, built on a small island by the Crusaders and added to by the Mamluks, with vaulted rooms and a tower with coastal views out along the coast.
 In the Old Town, navigate windy lanes centuries-old and visit the restored Audi Foundation Soap Museum.
 The town of Tyre lies on a promontory and has seen many civilisations pass through.
 Explore two Roman excavation sites and take in the hippodrome, colonnaded streets, baths, theatre and the huge triumphal arch.
 At the harbour, see workshops repairing boats traditionally and fishermen laying out their nets.
 After we head inland to the Chouf region and stay in the hillside village of Deir El Qamar.
 (B, L, D)

-Drive to the Chouf Mountains, home to forests of cedar trees –some over 2000 years old – and terraces with picturesque villages.
-Explore Deir El Qamar village, a seat of power during Ottoman times and a Druze stronghold.
+Explore the Chouf region, home to forests of cedar trees –some over 2000 years old – and terraces with picturesque villages.
+Our tour takes in Deir El Qamar village, a seat of power during Ottoman times and a Druze stronghold.
 Take in the stepped streets, tiny alleyways and houses, and after lunch continue to Beiteddine on the opposite side of the valley.
 Beitteddine is home to a beautifully restored 19th- century palace, blending European and Arab architecture.
 End the day with a walk through the cedars in the Chouf reserve.
 (B, L, D)

 Today, head to Aanjar, an Armenian village by the Syrian border with a beautiful mountain backdrop, home to UNESCO-listed Umayyad ruins.
 The palace is particularly impressive and there are remains of mosaics in the baths.
 Continue to Baalbek, an immense Roman site containing some of the largest Roman remains in the world.
 Take in the Hexagonal and Great Courts and the Temple of Jupiter and Temple of Bacchus.
 En route to the village in which you will spend the night, stop at a winery in the Bekaa Valley.
 (B, L, D)